Push Mower Buying Guide

 Blade Brake and Clutch

 For safety reasons, gas mowers turn off and stop the blade if the operator has to let go and step away for even just a moment.
 Some newer models, however, feature blade brakes and clutch systems that stop the blade but keep the motor running if the bail is released, letting the user walk away for a moment without having to pull the starter cord all over again.
-This is extremely time-saving when there are sticks, toys, or other debris in the yard that must be picked up while mowing.
+This is highly time-saving when sticks, toys, or other debris in the yard must be picked up while mowing.

 Electric Mower Features